arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 {{2}}
 *****

-`pollen%` matches "pollen allergy - trees"
+`pollen%` matches "pollen allergy - trees" (but not "Pollen allergy - trees")

 *****

 --{{2}}--